12 Ridiculous Reasons People Sued Fast-Food Chains

 A fruitless suit

-Los Angeles resident Jason Saidian went big with his lawsuit against Krispy Kreme, suing them for five million dollars in 2016 because some of their fruit-flavoured desserts did not contain real fruit.
+Los Angeles resident Jason Saidian went big with his lawsuit against Krispy Kreme, suing them for five million dollars in 2016 because some of their fruit-flavored desserts did not contain real fruit.
 (He also argued that the Maple Bar and other maple products contained no actual maple ingredients.)
 He argued that, if the sign in front of a donut said “Glazed Raspberry Filled,” that donut had better contain actual raspberry—but a quick glimpse at the ingredients proved that this was not the case.
 To be fair to Saidian, he did do his research, arguing that some of the desserts did contain the ingredients in their name—the Glazed Lemon Donuts contained real lemon juice, for instance.
 He believed that this inconsistency was grounds for a lawsuit.
-But eventually even he lost interest in it; the suit was voluntarily dismissed in 2017.
+But eventually, even he lost interest in it; the suit was voluntarily dismissed in 2017.

 Close up of KFC logo and exterior